mizunashi-mana/claude-code-hook-sdk/example/README.md

 4. **Customize** the hook for your specific requirements

 💡 **See a real example:** Check out this project's [.claude/settings.json](../.claude/settings.json) to see how we use these hooks!

+## 🛠️ Advanced Hook Utilities

+This SDK provides powerful utilities to simplify hook creation:

+### `preToolRejectHook`
+A utility for creating hooks that validate and potentially block tool usage:
+- Configure regex patterns or custom functions
+- Provide helpful alternative suggestions
+- Particularly useful for Bash command validation

+### `postToolUpdateFileHook`
+A utility for processing file changes after modifications:
+- Access structured information about file changes
+- Get lists of added and deleted lines
+- Perfect for running formatters, linters, or other processors

+### `execFileAsync`
+A promisified version of Node.js's `execFile`:
+- Run external commands safely
+- Capture stdout and stderr
+- Use in combination with other utilities

 ## 📖 Learn More